Job Search Strategy

 • March: Still strong.
 Some urgency as Q1 goals loom and vacant positions create pressure.

 Your strategy: Begin preparing your resume and materials in December.
 Be ready to apply heavily starting January 2.
+Use AI resume tailoring to quickly customize for each application.

 April - June: Steady Growth